Watches

 Casio F-91W

-- With it proven to be faithful on a summit to Kilimanjaro, this is probably the only watch you would ever need.
+- With it proven to be faithful even on a summit to Kilimanjaro, this is probably the only watch you would ever need.

 - My only personal issues with this watch is that the gap between the band and watch sometimes makes a squeaky noise every now and then.
 People online say that it's caused by grime, and solutions are to either lubricate it, or to live with it.
 Thankfully, from my experience, the noise eventually disappears.
 But when it gets to a point where I cannot ignore it, I swap to my other watches for the next few days.